-SiriusDecisions defines account-based models as representations of a strategic approach that align resources against a set of defined accounts and goals in a way that is relevant and valuable to those accounts and to sales/partners.
-But account-based selling requires organizational commitment that goes far beyond sales.
+SiriusDecisions defines account-based models, or account management, as representations of a strategic approach that align resources against a set of defined accounts and goals in a way that is relevant and valuable to those accounts and to sales/partners.
+But account-based selling requires an organizational commitment that goes far beyond sales.

-In our latest webinar, Mark Levinson, VP & Group Director of Sales & Channel Services of SiriusDecisions, and Mark Kopcha, CEO of Revegy, came together to discuss the necessity of account-based models to achieve customer centricity.
+In a recent webinar, Mark Levinson, VP Global Revenue Operations at Bazaarvoice, and Mark Kopcha, CEO of Revegy, came together to discuss the necessity of account-based models to achieve customer-centricity.
 We’ve outlined the top 5 account management best practices to get your team moving in the right direction.

 A successful strategy begins with effective collaboration and transparency: